-Approximately 47% of traumatic brain injuries are caused by falls, particularly among young children and those over 65 years of age.
-Other TBI injuries can result from blunt force trauma (15%), car accidents (14%), and violent physical assaults (9%).
+Falls are the leading cause of TBIs, accounting for approximately 47% of cases, particularly among young children and individuals over 65 years old.
+Other causes include blunt force trauma (15%), car accidents (14%), and physical assaults (9%).

-In order to recover from a TBI, one needs to undergo rehabilitation, which can come in many forms — depending on your specific case and requirements.
-It may include physical, occupational, and speech therapy, as well as neurological, and psychiatric care.
-Neuro-optometric rehabilitation, however, is one of the most effective ways to resolve a range of traumatic brain injury vision problems.
+To recover from a TBI, rehabilitation is crucial and takes various forms based on the individual's specific case and needs.
+It may involve physical, occupational, and speech therapy, as well as neurological and psychiatric care.
+Neuro-optometric rehabilitation stands out as one of the most effective approaches for addressing a range of visual problems resulting from traumatic brain injuries.

 Rehabilitation for Traumatic Brain Injuries

-During its acute stage, moderately to severely injured TBI patients will typically be treated and cared for in the intensive care unit of a hospital.
-As your needs and abilities change, so will the rehab program.
-Rehabilitation can take place in various settings, such as inpatient or outpatient rehab hospitals, home-based rehab, day programs, and independent living centers.
+During the acute stage, moderately to severely injured TBI patients typically receive treatment and care in the intensive care unit of a hospital.
+Rehabilitation programs will adjust as the patient's needs and abilities change.
+Rehabilitation can occur in different settings, including inpatient or outpatient rehab hospitals, home-based rehabilitation, day programs, and independent living centers.

 - Physical therapy